 Data analytics firm, Cambridge Analytica, has been exposed for misusing the information of 50 million Facebook users.
 This instance was not a security breach; it was an issue of digital privacy abuse, as Cambridge Analytica misused data to craft personalized advertisements.
 The majority of data was collected without the end users’ permission or knowledge.

-For additional information on digital privacy and securing social media accounts, see the eSentire Threat Intel blog post on the topic 1.
+For additional information on digital privacy and securing social media accounts, see the eSentire Threat Intel blog post on this topic 1.

 What you should do about it

 - If using Facebook in a work setting, review what information is shared and what data is stored.

 - Opt out of targeted ads on Facebook 3.